Efficient All-Pairs Correlation Volume Sampling for Optical Flow Estimation: Efficient Correlation Volume Sampler

-The mask is used to compute all blocks of the dense correlation volume that correspond to the non-zero entries of the mask, replacing the dense correlation volume computation defined in Eq.~\ref{eq:dense_volume}.
+\paragraph{Sparse Correlation Volume Computation.} The mask is used to compute all blocks of the dense correlation volume that correspond to the non-zero entries of the mask, replacing the dense correlation volume computation defined in Eq.~\ref{eq:dense_volume}.

-The computation is performed by sampled block sparse matrix-matrix multiplication, for which there exist efficient implementations in multiple libraries.
-Each block is produced by computing the product of two $B^4 \times D$ matrices and thus well optimized in most hardware.
-In our implementation, we iterate over each row of the computation mask per single \pname{CUDA} thread block and skip the block computation if the mask has not been set.
+The computation is performed by a sampled block sparse matrix-matrix multiplication, where only non-zero blocks are stored in memory.
+As each block is produced by computing the product of two $B^4 \times D$ matrices, it is well optimized in hardware and thus can be computed efficiency.